yb411521921/Vue/README.md

 If you use ASPNET Development : **npm run build-dev**<br>
 If you use ASPNET Production  : **npm run build**

-2. Debugging Typescript does not work properly
+2. Debugging Typescript does not work properly <br>
+3. HMR is missing

 **How does the prototype work :**